Dipg/mental/pages/Ley de Plusvalía.md

 - No aplica para viviendas sociales
-- No aplicaba a casa con
+- No aplicaba a casas que se comprar a parti